Required Coursework (30 credits total)

 - 27 more hours of graduate coursework (i.e. 9 seminars)

-- NOTE: In addition to the 30 credits required in either the thesis or comprehensive track, Graduate Teaching Assistants are required to enroll in two semesters of ENGS 346 after their completion of ENGS 345.
+- NOTE: In addition to the 30 credits required in either the thesis or comprehensive track, Graduate Teaching Assistants may take ENGS 398 up to two times after their completion of ENGS 345.

 Other Potential Coursework